hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	/dev/sda5      4096 32260095 16128000 83 Linux

-3. Execute the following command for the third partition on the same disk:
+3. To create the third partition on the same disk, enter:

 	Command (m for help): n
 	Partition type: